solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ## Overview

 After integrating FPS into the project dependencies, the next step involves creating the first Proposal contract.
-This example provides guidance on drafting a proposal to deploy new instances of `Vault.sol` and `Token`.
+This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
 These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/mocks).
-You can either copy each file in this tutorial into your project or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repository.
-This tutorial assumes that you have cloned the fps-example-repo.
+Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.

 This proposal entails transferring ownership of both contracts to a timelock, along with whitelisting the token, minting tokens to the timelock, and having the timelock deposit tokens into the vault.